•

 Emily Wilson

-Wilson photo Emily, based in Johnson City, is an editor and former English composition instructor.
+Wilson photo Emily, is an editor and former English composition instructor.
 She is a lifelong resident of Northeast Tennessee and holds a deep love and sense of connection to the Appalachian Region, as well as the people who reside within it.
 Her interest in public health is part and parcel of her investment in the wellbeing and uplifting of Appalachia’s voices.
 Her particular areas of interest include LGBTQ+ healthcare, rural healthcare equity, and transgender advocacy.

 Emily received their Master of the Arts in English Literature from East Tennessee State University in May 2024.
 There, she served as one of two executive editors of ETSU’s creative writing magazine, The Mockingbird, and used her platform as editor to amplify LGBTQ+ voices on campus.